Joseph Smith Papyri: Book of Joseph Scroll or Book of the Dead for TaSheritMin

 Papyri II, V–IX, and most of IV as "The Book of the Dead belong to the lady Ta-sherit-Min" (also Tshemmin, Semminis).
 Books of the Dead were used from around 1550 BCE to around 50 BCE.
 Like the Breathing Permit, the Book of the Dead assisted the deceased in navigating the afterlife.
 Unlike the Breathing Permit, the Book of the Dead was less standardized.
 Prospective deceased would pick and choose which spells (sometimes referred to as chapters) they wanted in their book to assist them, as such, there is a wide variance between different versions across its long history of use.
 While modern scholars have cataloged the spells, and given them numbers, these numbers are artificial and would have no meaning to ancient Egyptians.

 The spell arrangement and textual variants are very similar to that of other early Ptolemaic era papyri, including the Ryerson Papyrus.
 The surviving portion of the Book of the Dead for Ta-sherit-Min includes all or portions of spells 1-7, 10-14, 16, 53-54, 57, 59(?), 63, 65, 67, 70, 72, 74-77, 83, 86-89, 91, 100-101, 103-106, 110 and 125.
 Portions of the text are only known because characters were copied down.

 Description by Oliver Cowdery

 Oliver Cowdery spoke of this papyrus scroll as "Joseph's record".
 In an 1835 letter he described various vignettes as follows:

-The representation of the god-head--three, yet in one, is curiously drawn to give simply, though impressively, the writers views of that exalted personage.
-The serpent, represented as walking, or formed in a manner to be able to walk, standing in front of, and near a female figure, is to me, one of the greatest representations I have ever seen upon paper, or a writing substance; ...
-Enoch's Pillar, as mentioned by Josephus, is upon the same roll.